 From 26th September – 13th October 2019, Central Milton Keynes hosted the first ever ‘A Festival of Creative Urban Living’; bringing together with Lead Architects Raumlabor from Berlin artists, architects, designers, urban planners, thinkers, creatives and many others to deliver a free programme of exhibitions, events, creative workshops, performances and much more.

-The programme took place in a temporary campus of remarkable and playful buildings and structures and you will find more information about each element here.
+The programme took place in a temporary campus of remarkable and playful buildings and structures.

 Visitors including local schools and communities enjoyed and experienced Central MK in an entirely different way and thought about what it might become and look like in the future!